containers/podman-desktop/website/docs/extensions/write/onboarding-workflow.md

 ![img1](img/setup_button.png)

-The enablement clause is mandatory and must be written by using [when clauses](when-clause-context.md).
+The enablement clause is mandatory and must be written by using [when clauses](/docs/extensions/write/when-clause-context).

 In the following example, we specify that the onboarding needs to be enabled if and only if the user's OS is Linux, and the `podmanIsNotInstalled` context value is true.
 Alternatively, if the user's OS is different from Linux, that the `podmanMachineExists` context value must be false.
-In other words, if the user is on Linux, the onboarding must be enabled only if podman is not installed; for all other operating systems, it should be enabled if there is no Podman machine.
+Essentially, if the user is on Linux, the onboarding must be enabled only if podman is not installed; for all other operating systems, it should be enabled if there is no Podman machine.

 ```json
 "enablement": "(isLinux && onboardingContext:podmanIsNotInstalled) || (!isLinux && !onboardingContext:podmanMachineExists)"